winningproduct/learn-portal/README.md

 # Cheatsheet

 ## Envision (Articulating the overall idea)
-Make sure that you can create a pitch deck to present the idea to different parties such as investors and potential customers.
+Create a pitch deck (or equivalent) to present the idea to different stakeholders such as investors, partners and potential customers.

 ## Explore (Consider diverse alternatives)
-This is where you look at all different alternatives to explore before locking down on a single concept
+This is where you explore into different possibilities before locking down on a focused product concept
 #### Context/Competitor Analysis
-- Identify the problem that you solve and see what kind of competition is there for that
+- Research into current market state, domain trends and study existing competition to understand the context
 #### Commercial viability
-- Whether it makes business sense to pursue this idea considering the size of the market
+- Evaluate business/financial viability to ensure long-term continuity and RoI
-#### Market Research
+#### Market Segmentation
-- An organized effort to gather information about target markets or customers.
+- Gather information about potential target markets and customer segments and the pros/cons of focusing on each
 #### Personas
-- Analysis of different personas of product/service with the use of visual presentations
+- Analysis of related user personas to understand pains, gains and behavior of users
 #### Value Proposition
-- What is the value that we are giving to cusomers?
+- List down the primary benefits to users in relieving their pains and providing gains
 #### Service Blueprint/User Journey
-- What are the different paths a user takes to accomplish his goal using your product/service?
+- Understand different paths a user takes to accomplish goals using the product
 #### Mega Trend Analysis
-- Analysis of current world & market trends to help define the vision for the product
+- Study current world & market trends to align the purpose for the product with a mega trend

 ## Focus (Select a specialization to target)
-Now that you have explored different avenues, start locking down on a specific selected area
+Now that you have explored different avenues, start locking-down on a specific area with best potential
 #### Technical Feasibility
-- Verify that the business idea is technology feasible to implement
+- Verify if the solution is technology feasible to implement with available resources
 #### Low Fidelity Prototype
-- Translate main business and design concepts to a high-level prototype that stakeholders can easily get their head around.
-Be open minded for change.
+- Translate main features into a high-level prototype for stakeholders to obtain feedback
 #### Business Model Design
-- Explain how a company plans to operate and achieve business goals
+- Elaborate business context within the product operate and achieve the business goals
 #### Brand story development
-- Elaborate the purpose of the product’s existence in the market.
-Focus on how customers see it.
+- Elaborate the purpose of the product’s existence from customer's point-of-view
 #### MVP Identification
-- Purpose of an MVP is to create the minimum set of features to learn the most about customers’ needs.
-Target features which are of high importance and costs low to implement.
+- Identify the minimum set of features that can gain maximum learning and has low cost of implementation.
-#### Platform Architecture
+#### Technical Architecture
-- Underline technical architecture of the platform, how different components are basically assembled, hosting & cloud considerations, what underline technology stack is used
+- Underline architecture of the platform, including hosting considerations, DevOps and tech stack selection
 #### Product Architecture
-- Explain how a product's functional components interact with each other, how is your product seen by customers, licensing and pricing strategies
+- Architecture blueprint for implementing functionalities, including product components such as licensing, SSO, business APIs etc.
 #### Problem Solution Fit Testing
-- Explain how to test that your product solves a customer’s basic problem
+- Validating if your solution effectively solves the customer’s basic problem

 ## Immerse (Dig deep and understand the solution)
 Go further, focus on details in the area choses